Vishnuvarthini2005/document-intelligence-platform/README.md

 ## 15. AI coding assistants used

-This entire codebase (backend services, API, tests, frontend, Docker/Render config, README, architecture diagram) was built with **Claude** (Anthropic), based on the case-study brief and the provided sample dataset.
-The candidate reviewed, ran, and tested the generated code (see `sample_outputs/real_run_*.json` for genuine captured output from the running application) before submission and is prepared to explain, modify or debug any part of it during the interview, per the case study's permitted-use policy for generative AI tools.
+This project was developed with the assistance of Claude (Anthropic) as a coding collaborator, in accordance with the case study's permitted-use policy for generative AI tools.
+Claude was used to scaffold the backend architecture, service layer, API routes, frontend, test suite, and deployment configuration based on the case study brief and the provided sample dataset.

+All generated code was reviewed, executed, and validated end-to-end before submission — including live testing against the sample dataset (see sample_outputs/ for genuine captured pipeline outputs).